rhea-mal/longhorizon-mobile-manipulation/SIM.md

 ```
 Locally, `homer/data` should now contain datasets such as `homer/data/dev_<cube/dishwasher/cabinet>_<wbc/base_arm>`.

 ### 2. Training

-Our paper introduces two key agent variants:
+Two key training frameworks are:

 - **HoMeR**: combines a keypose policy and a dense policy under a whole-body control (WBC) action space.
 The keypose policy predicts both salient points and end-effector actions.
-- **HoMeR-Cond**: a variant of HoMeR where the keypose policy is externally conditioned on salient points at test time, rather than predicting them.
+- **HoMeR-Cond**: a language conditioned variant of HoMeR where the keypose policy is externally conditioned on salient points at test time, rather than predicting them.

 We compare against approaches which:
 - Use decoupled base+arm control instead of WBC (**HoMeR-B+A**)